 Reliable messaging can be hard to achieve in difficult terrains.
 This was apparent as we met up recently with a lead developer of a major freight company that specializes in shipping to and from far flung facilities in Alaska.

 Rob Terpilowski, lead Java developer, Lynden, Inc., explained how he and his team used Apache MQ messaging middleware and other open source messaging software to replace homegrown tracking software.
 He said the original tracking software was built to overcome immediate needs without consideration for later modernization or integration requirements.
+Terpilowski described the project in a session titled “Building a reliable messaging system for an unreliable (and diverse) world that took place as part of the CamelOne conference last month in Boston.

 The challenge was to combine disparate systems including a decades-old pre-relational database platform, Solaris 10, Glassfish application servers, both graphical and green-screen user interfaces and barcode scanners that are embedded devices running on Windows CE.